DA0-DA0/dao-contracts/contracts/staking/cw20-stake-reward-distributor/README.md

-# stake-cw20-reward-distributor
+# Stake CW20 Reward Distributor

-A contract to fund staking contracts
+A contract to fund cw20-stake contracts with rewards in terms of the same tokens being staked.